RanitPradhan/blog/_posts/2021-07-12-How-I-started-with-Git-and-Github.md

 published: true
 ---

 As far as I can remember it was the time of [Hacktoberfest-2019](https://hacktoberfest.digitalocean.com/) hosted by [amFOSS](https://amfoss.in/) when first time I had heard about Git & GitHub.
-We were supposed to create pull requests and they were monitoring who was creating the PR fast and top 10 were getting rewards.
+We were supposed to create `Pull Requests` and they were monitoring who were creating their *PR* fast and top 10 were getting rewards.
+Not only by them even we can get official rewards like T-Shirt and cool stickers from Hacktoberfest.
 Well that's a preety fun way to start with Git,isn't it?

 [Link to another page](another-page).